Birth (Recognised since March 2019)

 Local info and availability:

 I live in Bristol and am happy to commute up to an hour from my home for any in-person antenatal preparation sessions, birth support or postnatal work.
-Due to covid-19, I can offer virtual support to families anywhere in the in the UK.

 The following services can be provided in person or virtually depending on your preferences and location: * Antenatal preparation * Support medical appointments/conversations * Ongoing text/phone/email support * On-call from 38 weeks (36 for Twins/multiples) and birth support * Movement for a better birth, using rebozo and optimal birth techniques * Pregnancy and postnatal pilates-based movements to bring comfort to your body * Practical and emotional postnatal support (birth debrief and strategies for coping in the early days/weeks) * Postnatal Recovery Massage (in-person) * Breastfeeding support